education.vic.gov.au

 In these circumstances principals are encouraged to seek advice from the department’s Legal Division.

-Where schools consider a profile meeting would be in the best interests of the student and are unable to obtain parent/carer consent, principals are encouraged to seek advice from the department Legal Division.
+If schools are still unable to obtain parent/carer consent principals are encouraged to seek advice from the department’s Legal Division.

 Relevant contacts